 - Favorite Layout: PAP: 5-3/4" straight across - I like strong layouts when I drill something for the first time and then adjust the layout of the next few balls accordingly.
 I tend to gravitate to weaker balls with strong layouts so I can get maximum retention of energy and more hook and power down lane.

-I grew up a Dallas Cowboys fan from way back as most Texans are.
-I enjoy golfing, fishing, boating, and pretty much everything outdoors.
+I grew up a Dallas Cowboys fan from way back as most Texans are and I enjoy golfing, fishing, boating and pretty much everything outdoors.
 I think its because the tour always followed the snow back in the day.

 My wife and I are landlords for four terrific families and they look for me on ESPN every weekend.
 It's cool to share a story or two with folks that had no idea that you could bowl for a living.